-Indeed, the Talmud tells us7 that when a soul ascends to heaven upon completing its earthly life, the very first question it must answer is: "Have you dealt honestly in business?"
+Indeed, the Talmud tells us that when a soul ascends to heaven upon completing its earthly life, the very first question it must answer is: "Have you dealt honestly in business?"
 This question comes before any other having to do with prayer or Torah study or any other spiritual pursuit.
 So, it is clear that in no other area of life is our spiritual purpose in this world fulfilled more than in our day-to-day material dealings.

-In other words, the work that occupies the "mundane" days of our lives, and from which we are to rest on Shabbat and the other holy days of the year, is actually "holy" work.
+In other words, the work that occupies the "mundane" days of our lives, and from which we are to rest on Shabbat and the other "holy" days of the year, is actually "holy" work.
 It is the work of constructing the Sanctuary for God out of the materials of physical life.
-The mundane is mundane in appearance only - an illusion that is the result of the opaque veneer of physicality that conceals its divine reality and holy potential.
+The mundane is mundane in appearance only - an illusion that is the result of the opaque veneer of physicality that conceals its holy reality.

-11. The Purpose of Holy Days
+7. The Purpose of Holy Days

-But if the mundane days are actually "holy," what then are the so-called holy days of our lives?
-If the holy days are days in which the construction of the Sanctuary is to be halted, what relation - if any - do they have to the purpose of our souls' descent into the material world?
-Are Shabbat and the holy days mini-vacations from life?
+But if the mundane days are actually holy, what then are the so-called "holy" days of our lives?
+If the "holy" days are days in which the construction of the Sanctuary is to be halted, what relation - if any - do they have to the purpose of our souls' descent into the material world?
+Are Shabbat and the holidays mini-vacations from life?